mist-medical/MIST/mist-torch/README.md

 ## Overview
 The Medical Imaging Segmentation Toolkit (MIST) is a simple 3D medical imaging segmentation framework for PyTorch and TensorFlow.
-MIST allows researchers to quickly setup, train, and test a variety of d.
-The following architectures are implemented on MIST:
+MIST allows researchers to quickly setup, train, and test a variety of deep learning models for 3D medical imaging segmentation.
+The following architectures are implemented on MIST in PyTorch:

 * nnUNet
 * U-Net